EarlE-UCD/AirSim-Scenarios/README.md

 **Takeoff flight times**
 - For some of the flight scenarios, it takes awhile for the drones to fly from spawn to the corresponding course and position themselves to start the course

+**Lighting**
+- It is recommended to use "medium" lighting quality in the Unreal Project
+- Make sure to build the lighting before running the project to avoid awkward shadows